AliBazzi/IdentityServer3.Contrib.RedisStore/README.md

 ## the solution approach

-the solution was approached based on how the [SQL Store](https://github.com/IdentityServer/IdentityServer3.EntityFramework) storing the operational data, but the concept of Redis as a NoSQL db is totally different than relational db concepts, all the operational data store implements the following [ITransientDataRepository](https://github.com/IdentityServer/IdentityServer3/blob/master/source%2FCore%2FServices%2FITransientDataRepository.cs) interface:
+the solution was approached based on how the [SQL Store](https://github.com/IdentityServer/IdentityServer3.EntityFramework) storing the operational data, but the concept of Redis as a NoSQL db is totally different than relational db concepts, all the operational data stores implement the following [ITransientDataRepository](https://github.com/IdentityServer/IdentityServer3/blob/master/source%2FCore%2FServices%2FITransientDataRepository.cs) interface:

 ```csharp
     public interface ITransientDataRepository<T>